Death and state funeral of Ruth Bader Ginsburg: Supreme Court Building

 Ginsburg lay in repose at the Supreme Court Building for the two days on September 23–24.
 Previous ceremonies for Associate Justices were limited to a single day, including the ceremony for Chief Justice William Rehnquist as well as those for Associate Justices William J. Brennan Jr., John Paul Stevens, and Antonin Scalia.
 Her public viewing was held outdoors from 11 am to 10 pm on the first day, and 9 am to 10 pm on the second day.
 Ginsburg is the first woman to lie in repose at the Supreme Court.

 Her funeral began at around 9:30 am on September 23 when her casket arrived at the Supreme Court.
 More than a hundred of her law clerks from her time as an appellate judge and Supreme Court justice lined the steps.
 Eight officers from the Supreme Court Police carried the casket up the steps into the Supreme Court and placed it atop the catafalque previously used for the funeral of Abraham Lincoln.
 Rabbi Lauren Holtzblatt of Adas Israel Congregation, a Conservative Judaism synagogue in Washington, D.C., began the ceremony with a chanting of "Adonai Roi", a song of mourning from Psalm 23, in both Hebrew and English, and ended with "El Malei Rachamim", the prayer about a merciful God traditionally said for the departed.
-The rabbi, who was an adviser to Justice Ginsburg and is the wife of Ari Holtzblatt, one of Ginsburg's former law clerks, eulogized Ginsburg as "an American hero".
+The rabbi, who was an adviser to Justice Ginsburg and is married to Ari Holtzblatt, one of Ginsburg's former law clerks, eulogized Ginsburg as "an American hero".
 She also said, "It's the rare prophet who not only imagines a new world but also makes that new world a reality in her lifetime.
 This was the brilliance and vision of Justice Ruth Bader Ginsburg."
 This was followed by a eulogy from Chief Justice Roberts who described Ginsburg as a "rock star ... tough, brave, a fighter, a winner, but also thoughtful, careful, compassionate, honest."
 In attendance at the short ceremony inside were all eight remaining justices as well as retired Justice Anthony Kennedy.